 - a.
-The student(s) filing the initiative petition or an organization created and managed by them shall be considered the official campaign on behalf of the initiative and may campaign for its passage.
+The student(s) filing the initiative petition initiative petition or opposition initiative petition or an organization created and managed by them shall be considered the official campaign on behalf of the initiative or opposition initiative and may campaign for its passage.
 Said student(s) and/or organization(s) may spend money, hold campaign meetings, recruit volunteers and post, display or distribute physical campaign materials subject to the same limitations placed on candidates for office and outlined in this Code.
 Initiative campaigns shall be required to file financial disclosure statements as outlined in Section 3, V of this Code.
 Initiative campaigns shall be eligible for public financing, but only if the allocation of public financing as outlined in Section 3, V (d) of this Code to the initiative campaign does not reduce the amount of public financing available to candidates. - b.
-The campaign period shall last from 9:00 a.m. on the second day following the Mandatory Election Meeting F04/09/124/11/201520161 to 2:00 p.m. on the last day of the elections F04/29/201665/1/20151.
+The campaign period shall last from 9:00 a.m. on the second day following the Mandatory Election Meeting [04/09/124/11/201520161 to 2:00 p.m. on the last day of the elections [04/29/201665/1-/20151.
 No physical campaign materials shall be posted, distributed or displayed outside of this period.
-See Section 3, clause III of this Code forfurther details. - c.
+See Section 3, clause III of this Code for further details. - c.
 Certain campaign activities are permissible outside of the campaign period.
 See Section 3, clause III of this Code for further details.